gregorias/grzegorzssiteblocker/DEV.md

 1. Run `just test` to run automated tests.

+## Updating dependencies

+1. Run `npm update` to update dependencies.
+We use `>=` version specifiers to not have to manually check for the newest major releases.
+If things break, testing should catch, and we should fix them.

 ## Building

 Run `just build` to create an unpacked bundle in `dist/`.